Inside This Article:

 Replacement after a non-renewal used to be reactionary, whereas today business owners are able to go out to the marketplace and find something more optimal.

 When selecting Commercial Property Insurance or CGL Insurance coverage, business owners should pay close attention to exclusions and ask about key endorsements that can become critical after a loss.
-These include Equipment Breakdown Coverage, which can help pay for losses tied to the failure of systems such as HVAC units, and Water Backup Endorsements, Ballew said.
-Business Interruption Coverage is also often overlooked.
-“If your business shuts down temporarily, you need Business Income Coverage to help sustain it,” he said.
+These include Equipment Breakdown Coverage, which can help pay for losses tied to the failure of systems such as HVAC units, and Water Backup Endorsements.
+Business Interruption Coverage is also frequently overlooked, despite its importance in helping sustain operations and income when a business must temporarily shut down following a covered loss.

 As claim trends continue to shift, it is important to work with a knowledgeable insurance broker and review policy terms carefully, Nisenbaum added.
 “Always be sure to speak with multiple agents,” he said.
 “Make sure they are willing to go over your coverage exclusions rather than just presenting the policy with the price.
 You may be getting a cheaper product, but is that product helping you sleep at night and protecting the business that you may have invested millions of dollars in?”